12urenloop/cvc/README.markdown

 To run, install [LÖVE](https://love2d.org/) and run `love .` from the pokemon-directory or `love pokemon` from the repository root.

+### manual-count

+Small web application that serves as a backup counting system.

 ### tools/data-analysis

 Checks the gathered data for inconsistencies.

+### tools/dj-ratings.rb

+Counts the SMS-votes for the DJ-contest.

-### tools/monitor.rb
+### tools/heartbeat.sh

-Runs a series of checks on each monitored host.
+Runs a series of checks on each monitored host and sends a heartbeat signal to [sihemo](https://github.com/jaspervdj/sihemo).

 ### tools/macalive.sh